Giovanni Giolitti: 1909 election and resignation

 In 1909 general election, Giolitti's Left gained 54.4% of votes and 329 seats out of 508.
-Giolotti found himself faced with the necessity for renewing the steamship conventions which were about to lapse.
+Giolitti found himself faced with the necessity for renewing the steamship conventions which were about to lapse.
 The bill presented by his Cabinet on this subject was designed to conciliate conflicting politicaI interests rather than to solve the actual problem.
 The vigorous attacks of the conservative opposition, led by Baron Sidney Sonnino, induced Giolitti to adjourn the debate until the autumn, when, the Cabinet having been defeated on a point of procedure, he resigned on 2 December.
-Giolitti proposed Sonnino as new Prime Minister, but after a few months, he withdrew his support for Sonnino's government and supported the moderate Luigi Luzzatti as new head of government.
-Given his party's position, Giolotti remained the real power.
+Giolitti proposed Sonnino as new prime minister, but after a few months, he withdrew his support for Sonnino's government and supported the moderate Luigi Luzzatti as new head of government.
+Given his party's position, Giolitti remained the real power.

 After the premiership

 Universal manhood suffrage

 During Luzzatti's government the political debate had begun to focus on the enlargement of the right to vote.
 The Socialists, in fact, but also the Radicals and the Republicans, has long demanded the introduction of universal manhood suffrage, necessary in a modern liberal democracy.
 Luzzatti developed a moderate proposal with some requirements under which a person had the right to vote (age, literacy and annual taxes).
 The government's proposal was of a gradual expansion of the electorate, but without reaching the universal male suffrage.

 Giolitti, speaking in the Chamber, declared himself in favor of universal male suffrage, overcoming the impulse to government positions.
-His aim was to cause Luzzatti's resignation and become Prime Minister again; moreover he want to start a cooperation with the Socialists in the Italian parliamentary system.
+His aim was to cause Luzzatti's resignation and become prime minister again; moreover he want to start a cooperation with the Socialists in the Italian parliamentary system.
 Furthermore, Giolitti intended to extend his pre-war reforms.
 Conscripted men were fighting overseas in Libya and so it appeared as a symbol of national unity that they be given the vote.

 Giolitti believed that the extension of the franchise would bring more conservative rural voters to the polls as well as drawing votes from grateful socialists.

 Many historians considered Giolitti's proposal a mistake.
 Universal male suffrage, contrary to Giolitti's opinions, would destabilize the entire political establishment: the "mass parties," i.e. Socialist, Popular and later Fascist, were the ones who benefitted from the new electoral system.
-Giolitti "was convinced that Italy can not grow economically and socially without enlarging the number of those who partecipated [sic?] in public life."
+Giolitti "was convinced that Italy can not grow economically and socially without enlarging the number of those who partecipated in public life."

 Sidney Sonnino and the Socialists Filippo Turati and Claudio Treves proposed to introduce also female suffrage, but Giolitti strongly opposed it, considering it too risky, and suggested the introduction of female suffrage only at the local level.